 The trick is to hang pool noodles.
 I know crazy but stay with me here.
 Just run wire across the ceiling of the hallway in a grid fashion.
 Now attach the noodles to these wires so that the noodles hang down and present the audience with an obstacle they have to get through.
 I find that if you light the scene the right way these swinging noodles will create a very graphic sight and will cause the people going through them to anticipate a scare at the end so they will tread with caution.
 This does not mean do not put a scare at the end but it simply means you make not have to.

 The Haunted House Fan Club

 One of the best tools for creating amazing haunted house effects is a simple oscillating fan.
-These fans are pre-programmed to sway back and fourth so they lend themselves very very well to becoming haunted house props.
+These fans are pre-programmed to sway back and forth so they lend themselves very very well to becoming haunted house props.

 Just remove the fan casing and the fan blades and you have a very cool mount that you can place a dummy head or half body prop on and wham instant animatronic horror goodness.
-The fan allows you to have a motorized, moving prop that can be used as a space filler or even a means to distract the viewer so an actor can get the real scare.
+The fan allows you to have a motorized, moving prop that can be used as a space-filler or even a means to distract the viewer so an actor can get the real scare.

 I have used fans for years, and most recently I used one with a clown head to distract the visitors so I could get them with a bigger scare using one of my actors.
 It is super effective and will almost always be a big hit.
 The only catch is not to let anything get caught in the fan while it is swaying.
 It can burn the motor out and cause a fire if not remedied soon.